pytorch/ao/examples/sam2_amg_server/README.md

 Download `sam2.1_hiera_large.pt` from https://github.com/facebookresearch/sam2?tab=readme-ov-file#download-checkpoints and put it into `~/checkpoints/sam2`

 ### 1. Create a random subset of 1000 images
+Using images with corresponding mask annotations, like from the Segment Anything Video (SA-V) [Dataset](https://github.com/facebookresearch/sam2/tree/main/sav_dataset#download-the-dataset) is suggested, to later compare any drop in accuracy using `--furious` (using `torch.float16`).
 ```
 find sav_val -type f > sav_val_image_paths
 shuf -n 1000 sav_val_image_paths > sav_val_image_paths_shuf_1000